craftcms/docs/docs/3.x/ja/testing/testing-craft/plugins-and-modules.md

 Plugins must be registered via the `codeception.yml` file in accordance with the [configuration options](../framework/config-options.md#plugins).
 Once it’s registered the plugin will be installed and available via `MyPlugin::getInstance()`.

 ::: tip
 Unsure where to start with tests for your module or plugin?
-See [Getting Started](getting-started.md).
+See the [setup guide](setup.md).
 :::